Monishm07/nakshatra-homeassistant-monish/README.md

 The script publishes the following values every 5 seconds:

-Temperature: Random variation around 25°C
+Temperature: slowly drifting between 22°C and 30°C

-Humidity: Random variation around 60%
+Humidity: slowly drifting between 50% and 70%

-Light Sensor: 0 or 1 (represents OFF/ON)
+Light: digital value 0 or 1 (represents OFF/ON)